pburtchaell/redux-promise-middleware/docs/introduction.md

 }
 ```

 After the promise is settled, a second action will be dispatched.
-If the the promise is resolved, e.g., if it was successful, a "fulfilled" action is dispatched.
+If the promise is resolved, e.g., if it was successful, a "fulfilled" action is dispatched.
 If the promise is rejected, e.g., if an error occurred, the "rejected" action is dispatched.
 The fulfilled and rejected type suffixes are `_FULFILLED` and `_REJECTED` respectively.
 The middleware will *always* dispatch one of these two actions.

 ```js
 // fulfilled action